 Unit 1 Unit 2 Unit 3 Unit 4 Fundamentals of Reason The learning consists of the fundamental concept, skills, knowledge and understanding of the discipline of philosophy.
 There are no discrete units in this topic.
-Reason in PhilosophyPhilosophy of religionPhilosophy of sciencePhilosophy of mind.
+Reason in Philosophy Two choices from: Philosophy of religion Philosophy of science Philosophy of mind.
 Moral Philosophy and Schools of Thought Moral philosophy Philosophical schools of thought Social and Political Philosophy Rights Political philosophy